Winter Theme and Centers for Preschoolers

 Science

 I love Science!
 Some teachers get intimidated by it but in reality, it doesn’t have to be complicated, and it’s an important part of any preschool classroom.
-Young children are naturally observant, and curious about the world around them.
+Young children are naturally observant and curious about the world around them.
 They are not afraid to pick up a frog or a worm with their bare hands, or jump in muddy puddles (sounds familiar?).

 Candy Cane Reactions

-This is a very easy activity to put together, but very powerful as a learning one for your preschoolers, because it will encourage their curiosity, observation, and prediction skills.
+This is a very easy activity to put together, but very powerful as a learning one for your preschoolers because it will encourage their curiosity, observation, and prediction skills.
 To put it together you will only need:

-• Some candy canes.
+- Some candy canes.

-• Some media like, water, oil, vinegar, and alcohol.
+- Some media like water, oil, vinegar, and alcohol.

-• One glass container for each media.
+- One glass container for each media.

-Present the children the candy canes and media.
+Present the children with the candy canes and media.
 Talk about the characteristics of each one, and invite preschoolers to predict what will happen to the candy canes when you place them in the different media.
 Take dictation on a chart paper.

 Invite preschoolers to help you put some candy canes in each container.
 Then fill out each container with one of the media.
-The idea is to observe what happens to the candy canes in each of the media, over hours or days, and compare the results with the notes you took about the children’s predictions.
+The idea is to observe what happens to the candy canes in each media, over hours or days, and compare the results with the notes you took about the children’s predictions.

 Snow Study